SJerrod/Spirit-fingers/WorkLog.md

 * (2:30pm)  Still trying to Grab
 * (3:00pm)  Still trying to Grab
 * (3:30pm)  Importing assets to VSC from Unity
+* (4:00pm)  Eureka I can grab objects now...but velocity defaults to zero on throw